WebAssembly/design/AstSemantics.md

 # Abstract Syntax Tree Semantics

-The Abstract Syntax Tree (AST) has a basic division between statements and expressions.
-Expressions are typed; validation consists of simple, bottom-up, `O(1)` type checking.
+WebAssembly code is represented as an abstract syntax tree that has a basic division between statements and expressions.
+Each function body consists of exactly one statement.
+All expressions and operations are typed, with no implicit conversions or overloading rules.

+Verification of WebAssembly code requires only a single pass with constant-time type checking and well-formedness checking.

 Why not a stack-, register- or SSA-based bytecode?
-* Smaller binary encoding: [JSZap][], [Slim Binaries][].
+* Trees allow a smaller binary encoding: [JSZap][], [Slim Binaries][].
 * [Polyfill prototype][] shows simple and efficient translation to asm.js.

   [JSZap]: https://research.microsoft.com/en-us/projects/jszap/
   [Slim Binaries]: https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.108.1711
   [Polyfill prototype]: https://github.com/WebAssembly/polyfill-prototype-1

-Each function body consists of exactly one statement.

-The operations available in the AST are defined here in language-independent way but closely match operations in many programming languages and are efficiently implementable on all modern computers.
+WebAssembly offers a set of operations that are language-independent but closely match operations in many programming languages and are efficiently implementable on all modern computers.

 Some operations may *trap* under some conditions, as noted below.
 In the MVP, trapping means that execution in the WebAssembly module is terminated and abnormal termination is reported to the outside environment.
-In a JS environment, such as a browser, this would translate into a JS exception being thrown.
+In a JS environment such as a browser, a trap results in throwing a JS exception.
 If developer tools are active, attaching a debugger before the termination would be sensible.

 Callstack space is limited by unspecified and dynamically varying constraints.